Back to blog

 Augustas Pelakauskas

 Google Trends is a platform that provides public data on top Google Search queries.
 Using this tool, you can discover the search interest rates for specific keywords during specific time frames in specific regions.
 Scraping Google Trends data is a powerful way to analyze the popularity of search keywords over time.
-To efficiently gather large amounts of data while avoiding blocks, using proxies can be essential.
+To efficiently gather large amounts of data while avoiding blocks, using a proxy can be essential.

 Having insight into what users are searching for can be critical for a wide range of businesses.
 However, covering vast amounts of Google Trends data may be difficult without an automated web scraping solution.